edmilson-nascimento/Nav-Tree/README.md

 ### protected section ###

 #### on_added_function ####
-Neste temos a chamada do outro método, process, que será referente a ações requisitas apos a geração do relatório.
+Neste temos a chamada do outro método, process, que será referente a ações requisitas após a geração do relatório.
 ```abap
   method on_added_function .